-Removal of unwanted stumps by grinding them at least four to six inches below ground to allow for future planting.
+Removal of unwanted stumps by grinding them at least 10-12 inches below grade to allow for future planting.

 Allow light to circulate more freely throughout the canopy.
 This type of pruning reinforces the structural integrity of your tree and looks beautiful.

 Raise the canopy of your tree to create clearance over structures and walkways.

 Reduce the size of your tree's canopy by cutting the branches back and reducing the weight on the ends of them.
 This type of pruning helps prevent limbs from breaking.